Employee Survey Reports

 2016 Survey Results

-From April 28 through June 5, 2015, the Office of Personnel Management sent the Federal Employee Viewpoint Survey to all permanent GSA employees.
-Over 7800 employees completed the survey for a 75.2 percent response rate, which was among the highest in government.
+From April 26 through June 6, 2016, the Office of Personnel Management sent the Federal Employee Viewpoint Survey to all permanent federal employees.
+Over 7,000 GSA employees completed the survey for a 67.3 percent response rate.
 Survey results are used by GSA to measure employee satisfaction and engagement with regard to many factors such as leadership, diversity, knowledge management, benefits, training, recruitment, and the work environment.
-This feedback is very helpful in identifying changes needed to human capital strategies and programs.
+This feedback is very helpful in identifying changes needed to management and human capital strategies.

 Summary survey reports are available below: